Skip to content

 1. use Canandaigua to preserve western continuity and keep the route from dropping out too early

-2. let Seneca Falls add the strongest history-throughout layer in the middle of the continuation
+2. let Seneca Falls add the strongest history-throughout layer in the middle of the stretch

 3. use Auburn as the practical anchor and stronger connector stop